bouncyball-git/libkmevents/README.md

-Small library for capturing keyboard and mouse events in terminal.
+Small library for capturing keyboard, mouse and signal events in terminal.

 In header file uncomment:
 * #define DEBUG_INFO - for useful debug information.